craigh411/vue-rate-it/README.md

-#IMPORTANT: This repo has been cloned from [vue-star-rating](https://github.com/craigh411/vue-star-rating) and is being used to develop a new more flexible version of the rater which will allo9w extending the rater to create custom rating components.
+## This repo has been cloned from [vue-star-rating](https://github.com/craigh411/vue-star-rating) and is being used to develop a new more flexible version of the rater which will allow developers to extend the rater to create custom rating components.

 # Rating Component for Vue 2.x